yowainwright/yowainwright.github.io/src/pages/2017-09-04-reinvisioning-branded-content.md

 ----

 Branded content is not new conceptually.
 We were tasked with figuring out how to do it differently while creating something that was additive to the great content already being made at Dollar Shave Club.
-On top of that, our interface and to be normal so that writers could keep adding there content with ease.
+On top of that, our interface and to be normal so that writers could keep adding their content with ease.

 ## Sometimes it _is_ just Black and White

-We spent time, refining out look and answering questions that would have to last for a long period to come.
+We spent time, refining outlook and answering questions that would have to last for a long period to come.
 What would be our design style?
-Could we create something that would allow the experience of each article feel like it's own?
-How could we insure that our content seemed like the good read it was/is and not like _just branded content_?
+Could we create something that would allow the experience of each article feel like its own?
+How could we ensure that our content seemed like the good read it was/is and not like _just branded content_?

-After about 6 months of prototyping and developing designs we came to a few conclusions.
+After about six months of prototyping and developing designs, we came to a few conclusions.
 We should have a simple palette of mainly blacks, greys, and whites to let imagery and articles stand out.
-We should being everything modularly so that we can more quickly add features.
+We should be everything modularly so that we can more quickly add features.
 For the CMS for editing, we went with Wordpress so that writer would work with something that most were used to.
 The front end itself was separated using [Wordpresses API](https://wordpress.org/plugins/rest-api/).

 ## The site must be fast